TheRealKasumi/NikoLight/documentation/build.md

    If your regulator doesn't come with a fuse on the 12V side, you should definitely add one.
    The PCB should be good for around 8-10A.
    However, make sure that your connectors are high quality and can deal with the current.
-   If even higher currents are required, please bypass the PCB and connect the LED's directly to your regulator.
+   If even higher currents are required, please bypass the PCB and connect the LEDs directly to your regulator.
-   However, don't forget to provide 5V to the TesLight controller and have a shared ground connection.
+   Don't forget to provide 5V to the TesLight controller and have a shared ground connection.

 #### Test the Voltage Regulator